rrhuffy/hybristools/README.md

 Execute script
 ==
 Execute script in HAC -> Console -> Scripting Languages (with selected commit or rollback mode) and return output.
 Be aware that some loadbalancers have set request timeout to 60s, so you won't see results output if your script needs more than 1 minute to execute (but it will execute normally).
-In these situations you may need to use `System.out.println`/`Logger` to have script output in logs
+In these situations you may need to use `Logger` to have script output in logs (example in `findWhoIsReferencingThisPk.groovy`)

 Because I'm using it mostly to execute groovy scripts, I'm using bash functions to call it with groovy as a second parameter.
 Now I can run things with rollback mode (`xgr`) or with commit mode (`xg`) like this: